-STAFF ANALYSIS: As discussed in the case background, the FNPSG has done considerable work to be in the position to implement permanent number portability as required by FCC Order No. FCC 96-286. members of the FNPSG believe the Commission should choose to participate in the Southeast Region Permanent Number Portability mechanism.
+As discussed in the case background, the FNPSG has done considerable work to be in the position to implement permanent number portability as required by FCC Order No. FCC 96-286. members of the FNPSG believe we should choose to participate in the Southeast Region Permanent Number Portability mechanism.
 Section 364.16(4), Florida Statutes, states that the FPSC should ensure that the industry will implement permanent number portability as soon as possible, once a national solution is developed.
-FCC Order No. FCC 96-286 establishes the national criteria, excluding cost recovery, that must be met prior to the implementation of any permanent number portability mechanism.
-Florida telecommunications industry, via the FNPSG members, believes that the regional approach will minimize the cost of implementing LRN as a permanent number portability mechanism in In addition, the FNPSG has determined that LRN is currently the only solution that meets the FCC's criteria. should be pointed out that if the FCC changes its decision as it relates to mechanisms such as QOR, the FNPSG will evaluate whether the mechanism can be used in some fashion by a Florida carrier.
+FCC Order No. FCC 96-286 establishes the national criteria, excluding cost recovery, that must be met prior to the implementation of any portability number mechanism.
+The permanent telecommunications industry, via the FNPSG members, believes that the regional approach will minimize the cost of implementing LRN as a permanent number portability mechanism in Florida.
+In addition, the FNPSG has determined that LRN is currently the only solution that meets the FCC's criteria.